arthurkrieff/tabular_data_augmentation/README.md

 Part of my research paper on tabular data augmentation, I applied different data augmentation algorithms on four different datasets in an attempt to increase the performance of classification algorithms.

-More specifically, I increased the size of the minority classes only using the following algorithms:
+More specifically, I increased the size of the minority classes using the following algorithms:
 - SMOTE
 - Gaussian Copula
 - Variational Autoencoder